-Once you’ve planted, count down the number of days to harvest to the day you should test a few carrots.
+Step 3: Count down the number of days to harvest to the day you should test a few carrots.
 For example, if you plant on June 15, and the packet says 70 days to harvest, pull your first test carrots on Aug.
-24. If they are well shaped and the color has fully developed, taste them to make sure they have good flavor.
-If so, it’s time to harvest.
-If not, wait a few days or a week and test a few more.
+24.

-If you plan to use the carrots in the next day or so, you’ll be safe simply cleaning them up and storing them in a plastic bag.
+If you plan to use them the next day or so, simply clean and store the carrots in a plastic bag.
 But beware their neighbors.
 Some fruits and veggies give off ethylene gas, which imparts a bitter flavor in carrots.
 The main ones you’ll likely have in the refrigerator would be apples or pears.
 Don’t worry, if you place the fruits in the crisper you can leave the bagged carrots on a shelf.

 Carrots are one of the most versatile vegetables in the kitchen.
 They are easy to grow in the garden, and taste great as an essential ingredient in a diversity of recipes.
 If you have an abundance of carrots, handle them properly and you will be able to enjoy the fresh, crunchy flavor for months.